What is the SSP?

 In this peer-reviewed study, children with Autism Spectrum Disorder (ASD) who used an early version of the SSP experienced significant improvements in emotional organization, listening, spontaneous speech and hearing sensitivities.

 In a second peer-reviewed study, higher functioning individuals with ASD were tested using an early version of the SSP.
 The study showed that auditory processing and state regulation improved following the intervention.

 3 clinical trials in progress

 - To evaluate the effectiveness of the LPP/SSP in children with a trauma history.
 Funded by the Australian Childhood Foundation.

-- To evaluate the effectiveness of LPP/SSP in individuals with difficulties with autonomic and/or behavioral regulation.
+- To evaluate the effectiveness of LPP/SSP in people with ADD who have difficulties with autonomic and/or behavioral regulation.
 In cooperation with: ADD Centre and Biofeedback Institute of Toronto.

-- To evaluate the effectiveness of LPP/SSP in individuals with difficulties with autonomic and/or behavioral regulation.
+- To evaluate the effectiveness of LPP/SSP in emotionally disturbed and learning-challenged young people who have difficulties with autonomic and/or behavioral regulation.
 Funded by the Reiss-Davis Child Study Center of Vista Del Mar.